 It’s easy to ask for a refund using the free template letters here.
 You can use these letters with any payday lender.
-They work if your loans were repaid on time, or late, or you still owe money to the lender or a debt collector.
+They work if your loans were repaid on time, or late, or you still owe money.

 What are “unaffordable” loans?

-If you could only repay payday loans by borrowing again or from a different lender – your payday loans were probably “unaffordable” and should never have been made.
+If you could only repay payday loans by borrowing again or from a different lender – your payday loans were probably “unaffordable”.
+The regulator says:

 So for a payday loan to be affordable, you had to be able to repay it the next month and be able to pay your other bills and debts.
 If any of the following points apply, the payday lender should have realised the loans weren’t affordable and stopped lending you more:

-- you often borrowed again soon after repaying a loan;
+- you often rolled loans or borrowed again soon after repaying a loan;

 - your loans from a lender were increasing in size;